 Please note, this doc contains strobing items with a strobing effect that may affect photosensitive readers.

-Since we cannot guarantee safety in all scenarios, and are committed to creative freedom in storytelling, we are offering this document as a best practice guideline to help prevent photosensitivity issues with our audiences.
+Since we cannot guarantee safety in all scenarios and are committed to creative freedom in storytelling, we are offering this document as a best practice guideline to help minimize photosensitivity issues with our audiences.

 What is Photosensitivity?

 Photosensitivity is any negative physical effect that is caused or aggravated by strobing, flashing or quickly changing patterns, luminance, or chrominance.
 It can lead to headaches, eyestrain, nausea and, in some users, seizures.
 Further information can be found here via the Epilepsy Foundation

 Why does Netflix care about Photosensitivity in content?

 We want to provide a stunning viewing experience for all users, on all devices, in any viewing setting.
 Limiting the occurrence of flashes or patterns that could cause ill-effects in viewers is a part of that.
 Our delivery specifications currently only state that Animated content must be tested.
 However, we are also taking a closer look at VFX-heavy programs like science fiction titles as well as live concerts that might feature flashing or strobe effects.
 We feel that avoiding photosensitivity issues will provide a greater experience to all our users, regardless of content type.

 Is my content required to pass a photosensitivity test?